TeleSoft Partners

 TeleSoft Partners is a venture capital firm located in Aspen, Colorado.

 The firm

 TeleSoft Partners provides capital to high-tech and energy value chain companies specializing on the internet, wireless, software, systems, applications, and services industries.
 TeleSoft typically invests $1-$15 million per company and is stage agnostic, including investments across companies in the early, development & expansion, and late stages of their development life cycle.
 The firm has raised capital commitments of $625 million and focuses on approximately 25-30 investments per fund.

 TeleSoft was founded in 1996 by Arjun Gupta, a member of the investment group that purchased the Sacramento Kings in 2013.

 Investments

-TeleSoft has been an investor in 61 technology companies, resulting in over 40 acquisitions to date.
-Notable investments include: Salesforce.com, Skype Qik, LiteScape Technologies, Calix Inc., Validity Sensors, Ikanos Communications, VoiceObjects, Nexant, Lara Networks, Zantaz, Cerent Corporation, Tele Atlas, and Loglogic.
+Investments include: Salesforce.com, Skype Qik, LiteScape Technologies, Calix Inc., Validity Sensors, Ikanos Communications, VoiceObjects, Nexant, Lara Networks, Zantaz, Cerent Corporation, Tele Atlas, and Loglogic.